Consumer discretionary, oil stocks pull FTSE 100 higher; Cineworld rises - News Break

 Consumer discretionary, oil stocks pull FTSE 100 higher; Cineworld rises

-The blue-chip index (.FTSE) rose 0.5% with consumer discretionary stocks, mainly Compass Group Plc (CPG.L), Flutter Entertainment and Entain (ENT.L) rising between 2.2% and 2.7%.
+The blue-chip index rose 0.5% with consumer discretionary stocks, mainly Compass Group Plc, Flutter Entertainment and Entain rising between 2.2% and 2.7%.

-Oil majors Royal Dutch Shell (RDSa.L)and BP (BP.L) were also among the biggest risers on the index, rising 9.8% and 4.2%, respectively.
+Oil majors Royal Dutch Shell and BP were also among the biggest risers on the index, rising 9.8% and 4.2%, respectively.
+[O/R]

 “Observers will be asking if this is the week the FTSE 100 finally pushes ahead of the 7,000 mark after a period of going backwards and forwards around this level,” said Russ Mould, investment director at AJ Bell.